PopTech and The Rockefeller Foundation are proud to announce the annual call for nominations for the Bellagio/PopTech Fellows program.

 The 2014 program is focused on reinventing and democratizing livelihoods.
 The Fellows will explore how global economies are changing, the potential benefits and challenges of moving from big manufacturing to a distributed model, the opportunities unlocked by the emergence of sharing economies, and how to ensure citizens, in particular poor and vulnerable populations, are well-prepared to participate in these ever-changing contexts.

-Selections will be finalized in May 2014.
+Nominations for the 2014 fellowship are now closed and selections will be finalized in May 2014.
 Fellows will be informed of their status as soon as a decision has been made.

 Meet the 2013 Fellows

 The Bellagio/PopTech Fellows Class of 2013 includes key innovators in the fields of data and computer science, the arts, and the humanitarian and ecological spheres.
 The Fellows are carrying forward their explorations of the program’s 2013 theme: how big data and related technology can be used to enhance psychological, social and systemic resilience worldwide.

 The 2013 Fellows also benefited from visits by several “catalysts” who helped further spur their thinking.

 Kate Crawford is a principal researcher at Microsoft Research and a visiting professor at the MIT Center for Civic Media where she researches the social, political and cultural practices that surround and inform media technologies and data.